It is indeed a fact that physical appearance is the first thing human beings take in when they first meet someone.

 Social Media and the Likes

 The competition is all the more intense now that our faces can be plastered on a screen on the other side of the world.
-While we used to only have to compete in our own backyard so to speak, thanks to technology, we are now going against the entire world.
+While we used to only have to compete in our own backyard so to speak, thanks to technology, we are now pitted against the entire world.

 In magazines, we go as far as comparing women who wear the same dress with the question “who wore it best?”